gzuidhof/gzuidhof.github.io/about/index.md

 ## Some things I like:

 * Game development, I have partaken in quite a few gamejams.
-[My latest entry](http://www.ludumdare.com/compo/ludum-dare-30/?action=preview&uid=23945) for Ludum Dare ended up 6th out of 1493 overall!
+[My latest Ludum Dare entry](http://www.ludumdare.com/compo/ludum-dare-30/?action=preview&uid=23945) ended up 6th out of 1493 overall!
 * Open source.
 I aim to write most of my projects with an open license, others may use and or learn from it one day.
 Also it is fun to explore old projects.
 * Haxe language.
 I love the idea of writing in one language and being able to target anything from browsers to toasters with good performance.
+I think it deserves more attention than it gets.
 * The latest in tech world.
-I'm an avid hackernews and proggit lurker.
+I'm an avid hackernews and proggit reader.
 * Airsoft.
 Occasionally I join a skirm and practice my 360-noscopes in real life.